lsumedia/lcr-web/API.md

     "slug" : "show-slug",
     "title" : "Optional title",
     "description" : "Optional description",
-    "disableSongDisplay" : false
+    "image" : "optional url of 16:9 poster imag", "disableSongDisplay" : false
 }
 ```

-"disableSongDisplay" will hide the song list for the player if set to true
+"disableSongDisplay" will hide the song list for the player if set to true.
-If title & description are not set, the title and description for the specified show will be used
+If title & description are not set, the title and description for the specified show will be used.
+All fields are optional.
+If a valid show slug is provided, data will be filled in from that show to replace blank values.

 #### DELETE /api/utility/currentshow